gongyiling/entt/docs/md/entity.md

 using numerical type identifiers and are a bit slower to iterate.<br/>
 In both cases, creating and destroying a view isn't expensive at all since they don't have any type of initialization.

-Groups come in three different flavors: _full-owning groups_, _partial-owning
-groups_ and _non-owning groups_.
-The main difference between them is in terms of performance.<br/>
-Groups can literally _own_ one or more component types.
-They are allowed to rearrange pools so as to speed up iterations.
-Roughly speaking: the more components a group owns, the faster it is to iterate them.<br/>
-A given component can belong to multiple groups only if they are _nested_, so users have to define groups carefully to get the best out of them.

 ## Views